outdreamer/build-a-cure/docs/tasks/examples.md

 ## apply insight paths to find & apply cross-interface non-standard methods across systems to generate solutions

-    - apply insight path: 'identify similar systems & solutions used to solve the problem in those systems, then convert & apply solutions from similar system to original system'
+    - apply insight path: 'identify similar interface components (like concepts/structures) in other systems & solutions used to solve relevant problems in those systems, then convert & apply solutions from similar interface components to solve the problem in the original system'

-      - applying concept of 'bias' used to fulfill intent of 'creating a truth filter'
+      - apply concepts of agency like 'bias' to fulfill intent of 'creating a truth filter' in non-agent systems
         - bias is usually used to evaluate intentions of agents when interacting with other agents with some level of variance in agent identities
         - after abstracting intentions as decision/function triggers:
           - apply bias as a truth filter to determine non-agent change/function triggers